 Timing and sequencing data adequate to reconstruct trading.

 Seed SEF will enforce its audit trail and recordkeeping requirements through at least annual reviews of all Participants to verify their compliance with Seed SEF's audit trail and recordkeeping requirements.
-Such reviews will include, but are not limited to, reviews of randomly selected samples of front-end audit trail data for order routing systems; a review of the process by which user identifications are assigned and user identification records are maintained; a review of usage patterns associated with user identifications to monitor for violations of user identification rules; and reviews of account numbers and Customer Type Indicator codes in trade records to test for accuracy and improper use.
+Such reviews will include, but are not limited to, reviews of randomly selected samples of front-end audit trail data for order routing systems; a review of the process by which user identifications are assigned and user identification records are maintained; a review of usage patterns associated with user identifications to monitor for violations of user identification rules; and reviews of Trading Account numbers and Customer Type Indicator codes in trade records to test for accuracy and improper use.

 Seed SEF's audit trail enforcement program will identify Participants that have failed to maintain high levels of compliance with such requirements and will sanction Participants for deficiencies.
 Sanctions will not include more than one warning letter for the same violation of audit trail or recordkeeping requirements within a rolling twelve-month period.